jaskipper/keystatic/MAINTAINING_FORK.md

   1. Build and pack:
      - `pnpm -w build:packages`
      - `pnpm -C packages/keystatic pack --pack-destination ../../dist-packs`
+     - Note: the tarball name is based on the package version.
+We suffix fork builds (e.g., `0.5.48-jsk.1`) so the artifact looks like `keystatic-core-0.5.48-jsk.1.tgz`.
   2. Upload the generated tarball from `dist-packs/` to a GitHub Release on this repo.
   3. In consumer projects, depend on the tarball URL (works with npm/pnpm/yarn):
      ```json